Fortisque/studywithme/README.md

 StudyWithMe!
 ======
 iPhone app designed to allow students to broadcast and find current study groups.
 Uses built.io for the backend.
 The layout is optimized for iPhone 6 simulator and ios 7.0.
+You can download the app [here](https://itunes.apple.com/us/app/studywithme!/id982672000?mt=8)

 Third place in the Code 4 Cal Hackathon and first place in the STC Mobile App Competition.